 Retail banks are the classic deposit-taking institutions that accept cash deposits from savers and pay interest on those savings.
 They generate revenue by lending out the deposits to borrowers at a higher interest rate than is paid on savings.

 The bank earns the differential between the interest paid on deposits and the interest earned from loans.
-Some well-known examples of retail banks worldwide are Bank of America, Royal Bank of Canada, BNP Paribas, Mitsubishi UFJ, HDFC Bank.
+Some well-known examples of retail banks worldwide are Bank of America, Royal Bank of Canada, BNP Paribas, Mitsubishi UFJ, and HDFC Bank.
 They are also known as commercial banks.

 2. Investment Banks